psalmon/Knapsack/readme.md

-Actually pseudocode I wrote on a napkin at a bar.
+Actually pseudocode I wrote on a napkin at a bar (I'm cool).
 Untested.
 Use at your own risk / as a reference only.
 This 99.999999999% will not work.

 Dynamic programming (incomplete) solution to the Knapsack problem.